-Objective: To determine the KAP and prevalence of syphilis and to investigate the sexual health practices and constrains involved among commercial sex workers (CSWs) in Guyana.
+Objective: To determine the knowledge attitude and practice (KAP) and prevalence of syphilis and to investigate the sexual health practices and constraints among commercial sex workers (CSWs) in Guyana.

 Methods: The participants were randomly selected from CSWs participating in support group meetings held in Georgetown and Berbice.
-The survey was cross sectional and SPSS was used to perform the data analysis.
+The survey was cross-sectional, and SPSS 20.0 was used to perform the data analysis.

-Results: The majority (92.9%) of CSW were tested negative for syphilis while two (2.9%) of the five (7.1%) reactive VDRL cases indicated prior history of syphilis infection.
-54.3% of participants always used condoms while 74.3% did not use drugs and only 2.9% consumed alcohol every day.
+Results: The majority (92.9%) of CSWs tested negative for syphilis, whereas two (2.9%) of the five (7.1%) reactive Venereal Disease Research Laboratory cases indicated prior history of syphilis infection.
+In the study, 54.3% of participants always used condoms, whereas 74.3% did not use drugs and only 2.9% consumed alcohol every day.
 The participants had a fair KAP towards syphilis but few misconceptions exist.
-Stigma and discrimination was identified as the major constraints faced by the male sex workers and 97.1% of CSW indicated that they preferred giving up sex work.
+Stigma and discrimination was identified as the major constraint faced by male sex workers, and 97.1% of CSWs indicated that they preferred giving up sex work.

 Conclusion: Syphilis was not prevalent among the selected CSWs in Georgetown and Berbice.
-Prevention programs should be continued through the support groups to maintain and increase safe sexual practices among FSWs.
-Strategies should also be tailored to provide the CSWs rehabilitation especially for those willing to give up sex work.
+Prevention programmes should be continued through the support groups to maintain and increase safe sexual practices among female sex workers.
+Strategies should also be tailored to provide rehabilitation to the CSWs, especially for those willing to give up sex work.